littlefish-tech/GatherYourDeals-llm-chatbox/README.md

 - avoids hallucinating unsupported prices or receipt data
 - stays in the compare-price assistant role

+These red-team prompts should be treated as part of the LLM test-case evaluation plan, not just as optional examples.
+They help the team evaluate whether the model remains aligned with the shopping-assistant task, avoids unsafe role switching, and resists prompt injection or unsupported price fabrication.

 ## Logging

 Each successful request is appended to `logs/llm_logs.json` with: